zealousweb/abandoned-contact-form-7/readme.txt

 * Provision to send an email to a single user that abandoned the form.
 * Facility to export the list of entire abandoned users upto 10 Entries.
 * Also, An option to customize the mail body for Abandoned email upto 10 Entries.
+* Here you can select specific field to include in tracking data.

 = Features of Abandoned Contact Form 7 Pro =